Lymphocyte immune globulin, anti-thymocyte (equine)

 Generic name: lymphocyte immune globulin, anti-thymocyte (equine) (LIM foe site i MUNE GLOB ue lin, AN tee THYE moe site (EE kwine ) )

-Brand name: Atgam, Atgam (equine)
+Brand names: Atgam, Atgam (equine)

-Dosage forms: intravenous solution (50 mg/mL)
+Dosage form: intravenous solution (50 mg/mL)

 Drug class: Selective immunosuppressants